mozilla-ai/lumigator/lumigator/python/mzai/backend/README.md

 Breaking changes should be noted in release changelogs, but if you're working on `main` there may be times when you encounter a database issue that wasn't expected because the schema changed and your local database does not have a matching schema.

+For further information on using Alembic with the `backend` project, please see the specific [README](.alembic/README.md).